cscart/docs/en/user_guide/look_and_feel/documents/document_snippets.rst

 Export or Import Snippets
 -------------------------

-All the snippets of a document are exported and imported together with the document in one XML file.
-The export and import are done on the **Design → Documents** page via the **gear** button.
-The detailed instructions are available in :doc:`this documentation article <document_export_and_import>`.
+All the snippets of a document are :doc:`exported and imported together with the document <document_export_and_import>` in one XML file.

 .. important::